prathiba-stat/Bayesian-qualitative/README.md

 Start by installing R, Rstudio, and JAGS from the internet.
-You will also need to install a few more packages such as runjags, rjags, and ggplot2.The rest of the programs that need to be sourced are automatically programmed in the main file called Rate ratio-ABAB.R
+You will also need to install a few more packages such as runjags, rjags, and ggplot2.The rest of the programs that need to be sourced are automatically programmed in the main file called Rate ratio-AB.R

 Use RStudio as your program to call R and JAGS